Skip to main content

 Doom scrolling is driven by anxiety and the brain's desire for information to resolve uncertainty.
 High cortisol and low dopamine create a compulsion to keep checking feeds, even though it makes you feel worse.
 It's a stress-seeking behavior disguised as stress relief.

-Can wellness patches actually help break doom scrolling habits?
+Where do wellness patches fit into breaking doom scrolling habits?

 How long does it take to break a doom scrolling habit?

 Most people need 2-4 weeks of consistent effort to significantly reduce doom scrolling.
-The first 3-7 days are hardest as your brain adjusts to less dopamine stimulation.
-Using wellness patches during this period can make the transition easier by managing withdrawal-like anxiety.
+The first 3-7 days are often the hardest as you adjust.
+A wearable ritual can be one small, supportive habit during this period.

 What's the difference between normal social media use and doom scrolling?